At the Library and Knowledge Services

 The Library staff and volunteers maintain a FileMaker Pro database and Server that collects websites on the diseases we treat.
-This is available on the library website under its title, AllSearch.
+This is available on the library website since 1996.
+It is now listed under the heading Consumer Health Resources.
+It is integrated into webpage so searching it is more seamless.
 It contains specialized websites on diseases we treat.
-It does not try to duplicated MedlinePlus and always refers to MedlnePlus if they have a topic page.
+It does not try to duplicate MedlinePlus and always refers to MedlinePlus if they have a topic page.

 A tour and explanation of the library conducted by the patient educator could be integrated into the curriculum.
 The Information Center is mentioned in several classes.